BESTenergytrade/simply/doc/source/actor_strategies.rst

 Strategy 2 uses strategy 1 and additionally considers the sale of electrical energy from own generation that has been stored in the battery storage system.
-From the boundary conditions of the battery and the electricity generation and demand, the times are derived at which the sale of electrical energy from the battery and / or directly from the own power plant achieves the highest price.
+From the boundary conditions of the battery and the electricity generation and demand, the times are derived at which the sale of electrical energy from the battery and / or current generation achieves the highest price.
 Only those amounts of electrical energy are sold that would result in a SOC above 1 and thus could not be stored.
 To do this, the algorithm compares the current SOC with the first SOC > 1 that would result if all unused energy from own generation were stored in the battery.
 In case the amount of energy that causes the positive deviation from the SOC of 1 can be sold the optimal time for selling is determined.
 If additional